 14. Phillips House, Hamilton Hall & Chestnut Street (flag stop)

 The Salem Trolley Tour also offers a night-time Tales and Tombstones tour, from July-October, at 6pm each night on Saturdays and Sundays (as well as Thursday & Fridays in October.)
 The tour discusses Salem’s notorious murders and executions, ghosts stories about Salem’s haunted hotels, restaurants, islands and ghost ships as well stories about the secret tunnels that run underneath the city.
-Tickets are $20 for adults, $15 for seniors 60 and up, and $10 for children ages 6-14.

 The Salem Trolley Tour also has a Christmas tour from November 28 – December 23 called A Christmas Carol.
 The tour is an interactive performance of the holiday classic A Christmas Carol by Charles Dickens.